DaniiNyan/core-challenge/README.md

 ## How it works?
 This system reads all `.dat` files from `/data/in` folder.
-The files must be in one of the three following format:
+To be read, files must have data in one of the three following format:
 <br>

 Salesman data: id 001 <br>